cassgvp/WIN-Open-Neuroimaging-Community/docs/events/designing-an-open-event.md

 # Designing and open event

 This exercise is from the [mozilla open leaders resource](https://mozilla.github.io/open-leadership-training-series/articles/running-awesome-community-events/designing-an-open-event/).
-We will complete this exercise to guide some of the planning of our collaborative hack-days.
+We will complete this exercise to guide some of the planning of our collaborative hack days.

 ## Defining Purpose